ppisod/Snares/docs/README.md

 - ppiGLib is now obselete
 - Made a demo of how the game will work.
 - ISSUES: (for tomorrow)
-  - [ ] The slider spacing is inaccurate.
+  - [x] The slider spacing is inaccurate.
-  - [ ] The beat counter / section counter is not correct.
+  - [x] The beat counter / section counter is not correct.
-  - [ ] it should be Current Beat, not Section (later)
+  - [x] it should be Current Beat, not Section
-  - [ ] We have to generalize this track and slider into its own class.
+  - [x] We have to make a class for this track and slider
-    - [ ] we have to have a TimeHandler thing to handle time and beat values.
+  - [x] we have to have a Metronome class to handle time and beat values.
   - [ ] Create the Button node, and detect mouse clicks, and handle them
     - [ ] figure out hierarchal issues so only the top button code will be executed when the region on screen is clicked
   - [ ] figure out how to store beatmaps and load them! (not doing snares yet)

+25/10/2025
+- Metronome class
+- Track class (buggy)

 ---